ibm-cloud-docs/discovery/feedback.md

 ## Creating event logs
 {: #eventlogs}

 Event logs are used to track the interactions of users within your application.
-This can help you understand how well your application is performing, as well as identify areas you may need to focus on to improve results. {{site.data.keyword.discoveryshort}} provides an API that can be embedded in your application to track events.
+This can help you understand how well your application is performing, as well as identify areas that you might need to focus on to improve results. {{site.data.keyword.discoveryshort}} provides an API that can be embedded in your application to track events.
 Calling this API with the appropriate information when a user performs an action sends a signal back to {{site.data.keyword.discoveryshort}}, which can then be viewed in the logs.

 Events can help gather information on computing metrics (like clickthrough rate) to measure how effective the application is at helping end users find relevant information, or can be used to help seed training by reviewing the queries and clicks to start to build ground truth.

 You can add this API wherever users interact with your results.
-For example, in a search UI you may want to add it when a user clicks on a document link, or in a chatbot interface you may want to use it to track when the user clicks on an **Expand** or **More details** button.
+For example, in a search UI, you can add the API when a user clicks on a document link.
+In a chatbot interface, you can use the API to track when the user clicks on **Expand** or **More details**.

-{{site.data.keyword.discoveryshort}} results will return additional information that can be used for tracking events, including a session token.
+{{site.data.keyword.discoveryshort}} results return additional information that can be used for tracking events, including a session token.

 `"matching_results": 179,`
 `"session_token": "1_LKczxWGEWx59fYD0_VV8HFUpb6"`